 A. Approximately 100 million units of R-32 air conditioners are on the market in the world, achieving the reduction of approximately 160 million tons of CO2.

 Daikin was the first to introduce air-conditioning and heat pump technology utilizing the refrigerant R-32, starting in Japan in November 2012.
-As of December 2019, we have sold approximately 23 million units in more than 75 countries.
+As of December 2019, we have sold approximately 23 million units in more than 90 countries and regions.
 Together with other manufactures, approximately 100 million units of R-32 equipment are estimated to have been sold globally.
 If all presently used R-410A refrigerant were replaced by R-32, the total CO2 equivalent impact of HFCs could be reduced by up to approximately 800 million tons-CO2 compared to business as usual scenarios, along with a significantly reduced amount of indirect CO2 emissions due to lower energy consumption.
 This is the equivalent of 50% to annual carbon absorption provided by the Amazon rain forest.
 We will continue to challenge ourselves in the technical development of R-32 technology, and contribute to standard making to expand range of our products using R-32.